 What if I can find implants that are less cost somewhere else?

-- You may have heard the saying “If it seems too good to be true, it probably is”.
-Or, “beware of bargains when comes to choosing a parachute”, and the same applies for dental implants.
+You may have heard the saying “If it seems too good to be true, it probably is”.
+Or, “beware of bargains when comes to choosing a parachute”, and the same applies to dental implants.

-- There are many manufactures of dental implants, some systems work very well and can last a lifetime, and others are less than ideal and may not work out so well.
+There are many manufacturers of dental implants, some systems work very well and can last a lifetime, and others are less than ideal and may not work out so well.
 It’s hard for patients to know that not all implant systems or restorations are created equal.